The National Assessment Program is a list of all the national and international school tests that your child will or may be selected to sit.

 A range of online assessments have been developed.

 - Trends in International Mathematics and Science Study (TIMSS)

 - Progress in International Reading Literacy Study (PIRLS – 2011 and 2016 only).

-The NAP is a major component of the Measurement Framework for Schooling in Australia 2015.
+The National Assessment Program (NAP) is a major component of the Measurement Framework for Schooling in Australia 2015.

-The Australian Government Department of Education and Training manages the international NAP sample assessments on behalf of all states and territories, including contracting a National Project Manager or National Research Coordinator to implement each international assessment in Australian schools.
+The Australian Government Department of Education manages the international NAP sample assessments on behalf of all states and territories.